New Zealand Wetland Condition Index (WCI)

 This page should be cited as:

-Department of Environment and Science, Queensland (2021) New Zealand Wetland Condition Index (WCI), WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2021) New Zealand Wetland Condition Index (WCI), WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/resources/tools/assessment-search-tool/new-zealand-wetland-condition-index-wci/